What is Silk Powder (Silk Fibroin Powder)?

 Silk Powder Silk Fibroin Powder is applied in Functional Materials, Fibers and Textiles

-- It is used as synthetic macromolecule materials and products.
+- It is synthetic macromolecule materials and products.

 Silk Powder Silk Fibroin Powder Specification